Last Updated on September 14, 2022 by Editorial Team

 Use Familiar Scents

 Use your scent to make the bed more familiar to the dog.
-Once you replace the old bed with the new one, rub your hands all over to get your scent on it.
+Once you replace the old bed with the new one, rub your hands all over it to get your scent on it.
 Sometimes, this is all you need to do to encourage the dog to hop on.

 If it doesn’t work, throw one of your old t-shirts or blankets onto the bed so that they can learn to associate the new bed with you.